xingm2/Object_Oriented_Programming_in_Java/README.md

 "new" means create memory space, and it's an operator

 Objects are created "inside out" : Indirect Superclass -> superclass -> subclass

+--- Compiler Rules
+1. No superclass?
+Compiler inserts: extends Object
+2. No constructor?
+Java gives you one for you.
+3. 1st Line of a constructor must be either: this(args) or super(args); otherwise, Java inserts: "super();" (means it's gonna insert a call to the default constructor of your super class)

+--- Project
+1. figure out class hierarchy.
+2. predict
+3. identify changes
+4. IsLand method -> IsInCountry
+5. printQuakes: all the eq in each country, use "country" property in the earthquakes
+6. test
+7. UML,look into EarthquakeMarker -> SimplePointMarker -> Marker
+8. complete the method definition for draw()
+9. drawEarthquake() and LandQuakeMarker()